 They say time passes differently in the Otherworlds of Ireland.

-These are paradises that exist on Earth in Celtic mythology, inhabited by faeries, demons, spirits and other supernatural creatures, as well as the Tuatha De Danaan.
+These are the paradises that exist on Earth in Celtic mythology, inhabited by faeries, demons, spirits and other supernatural creatures, as well as the Tuatha De Danann.

 They are said, perhaps, to exist underground, or on islands west of Ireland.
-They may also be all around us, inhabiting another dimension or plane of existence.
+Or maybe they’re all around us, inhabiting another dimension or plane of existence.

 They have many names, as well: Tír na nÓg, the Land of the Ever-Young.
 Tir na mBeo, the Land of the Living.
 Mag Mell, the Delightful Plain.
 And then there’s Tech Duinn, not quite a paradise – the Celtic realm of the dead.
 But each are hidden, invisible to human detection.